Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

 We'll construct the Fourier transform in an explicit combinatorial way using Feynman diagrams extending the Feynman diagram expression computing expectation values.
 Take a smeared monomial observable $\OO \in \obssm_{\Omega^p,R}(U)_0$.
 As above, we write $\OO$ as

 where $\OO_1, \ldots \OO_k$ are linearly independent linear smeared observables in $\Omega^p_{c}(U)$.

 We compute the Fourier dual of $\OO$ in a similar diagrammatic way to the method we used to compute expectation values.
 Depict $\OO$ as a graph with $k$ vertices, and with $n_i$ half edges attached to vertex $i$.
 Now, we can attach any number of \emph{propagator edges} as before, and also any number of \emph{source terms} -- which attach to an initial half-edge and leave a half-edge free -- in such a way as to leave none of the original half-edges unused.
-The source terms have the effect of replacing a linear term $\OO_i$ with its Hodge dual $\ast \OO_i$.
+The source terms have the effect of replacing a linear term $\OO_i$ with its Hodge dual $\ast \OO_i$, i.e. the observable obtained by precomposition with the Hodge star operator.
 The result is a new observable

-where $m_i$ is the number of source edges connected to vertex $i$, now thought of as a degree zero observable in $\obssm_{\Omega^{n-p},1/2R}(U)_0$.
-The total Fourier dual observable $\wt \OO$ is then the sum of all these observables with appropriate weightings.

-Again, we weight such a diagram by taking a product of weights attached to each edge.
-Edges are weighted in the following way: \begin{itemize} \item A propagator between linear observables $\OO_i$ and $\OO_j$ receives weight
+where $m_i$ is the number of source edges connected to vertex $i$, now thought of as a degree zero observable in $\obssm_{\Omega^{n-p},1/2R}(U)_0$. \begin{definition} The total Fourier dual observable $\wt \OO$ is the sum of these observables over all such graphs, where each observable is weighted by the product over all edges of the corresponding graph of the following weights. \begin{itemize} \item A propagator between linear observables $\OO_i$ and $\OO_j$ receives weight